 Additionally, there may be extra costs where the original roof window was not fitted with a vapour barrier.
 Skylight supply and installation costs will be higher where there is a need to add a vapour barrier to prevent condensation.

-Specialists in the window installation and replacement profession charge an average of around £300 per day.
+Specialists in the roof window installation and replacement profession charge an average of around £300 per day.
 With a team of two on board, the replacement of your roof window should take 4-6 hours to complete.

-To find professional window fitters in your local area, simply type in your postcode to our handy search bar.
+To find professional roof window fitters in your local area, simply type in your postcode to our handy search bar.

 What does a Velux window glass replacement cost?